EMBEDDIA/SummaryMosaics/README.md

 multi.html will display the summary mosaics for the concordances in the repo root.

-Additional concordances can be downloaded using the modNLP concordancing software
+Additional concordances can be downloaded using the modNLP concordancing software for any corpus you view using the tool.

+Alternatively you can format your search results from other tools to match the JSON or concordance format

-A python script conc2json.py can be used to convert from concordance lists to JSON for use with MultiMosaic
+A python script conc2json.py can be used to convert from concordance lists to JSON for use with Summary Mosaic